-Our present ideologies are useful to clarify the contradictions which appear in a society which relies on the capitalist control of industrial production; they do not, however, provide the necessary framework for analyzing the crisis in the industrial mode of production itself.
+Our present ideologies are useful to clarify the contradictions which appear in a society which relies on the capitalist control of industrial production; they do not, however, provide the necessary framework for analysing the crisis in the industrial mode of production itself.
 I hope that one day a general theory of industrialization will be stated with precision, that it will be formulated in terms compelling enough to withstand the test of criticism.
-Its concepts ought to provide a common language for people in opposing parties who need to engage in the assessment of social programs or technologies, and who want to restrain the power of man's tools when they tend to overwhelm man and his goals.
+Its concepts ought to provide a common language for people in opposing parties who need to engage in the assessment of social programmes or technologies, and who want to restrain the power of man's tools when they tend to overwhelm man and his goals.
 Such a theory should help people invert the present structure of major institutions.
 I hope that this essay will enhance the formulation of such a theory.

 It is now difficult to imagine a modern society in which industrial growth is balanced and kept in check by several complementary, distinct, and equally scientific modes of production.
 Our vision of the possible and the feasible is so restricted by industrial expectations that any alternative to more mass production sounds like a return to past oppression or like a Utopian design for noble savages.
 In fact, however, the vision of new possibilities requires only the recognition that scientific discoveries can be used in at least two opposite ways.
-The first leads to spe-cialization of functions, institutionalization of values and centralization of functions, institutionalization of values and centralization of power and turns people into the accessories of bureaucracies or machines.
+The first leads to specialization of functions, institutionalization of values and centralization of power and turns people into the accessories of bureaucracies or machines.
 The second enlarges the range of each person's competence, control, and initiative, limited only by other individuals' claims to an equal range of power and freedom.

 To formulate a theory about a future society both very modern and not dominated by industry, it will be necessary to recognize natural scales and limits.
-We must come to admit that only within and not dominated by industry, it will be necessary to recognize natural scales and limits.
 We must come to admit that only within limits can machines take the place of slaves; beyond these limits they lead to a new kind of serfdom.
 Only within limits can education fit people into a man-made environment: beyond these limits lies the universal schoolhouse, hospital ward, or prison.
 Only within limits ought politics to be concerned with the distribution of maximum industrial outputs, rather than with equal inputs of either energy or information.
 Once these limits are recognized, it becomes possible to articulate the triadic relationship between persons, tools, and a new collectivity.
-Such a society, in which modern technologies serve politically interrelated individuals rather than managers, I will call "convivial."
+Such a society, in which modern technologies serve politically interrelated individuals rather than managers, I will call 'convivial'.

-After many doubts, and against the advice of friends whom I respect, I have chosen "convivial" as a technical term to designate a modern society of responsibly limited tools.
+After many doubts, and against the advice of friends whom I respect, I have chosen 'convivial' as a technical term to designate a modern society of responsibly limited tools.
 In part this choice was conditioned by the desire to continue a discourse which had started with its Spanish cognate.
 The French cognate has been given technical meaning (for the kitchen) by Brillat-Savarin in his Physiology of Taste: Meditations on Transcendental Gastronomy.
 This specialized use of the term in French might explain why it has already proven effective in the unmistakably different and equally specialized context in which it will appear in this essay.
-I am aware that in English "convivial" now seeks the company of tipsy jollyness, which is distinct from that indicated by the OED and opposite to the austere meaning of modern "eutrapelia," which I intend.
-By applying the term "convivial" to tools rather than to people, I hope to forestall confusion.
+I am aware that in English 'convivial' now seeks the company of tipsy jolliness, which is distinct from that indicated by the OED and opposite to the austere meaning of modern 'eutrapelia,' which I intend.
+By applying the term 'convivial' to tools rather than to people, I hope to forestall confusion.